Revertigo/Particle-Filter/README.md

 # Overview
 This project is an implementation of paritcle filter algorithm as part of Navigation Algorithms course.
-This algorithm is used in the context of localization and tracking a moving object in a 2D space dimension.
+The algorithm is used in the context of localization and tracking a moving object in a 2D space dimension.
+The simulation (of the algorithm) shows how a collection of particles able to trace a "robot" particle based on measures from landmarks and probability.